-You could easily spend a couple of days in Grenada, but if you plan your visit or book onto a guided tour, you’ll be able to see the best of the city in a full-on day.
+You could easily spend a couple of days in Granada, but if you plan your visit or book a guided tour, you’ll be able to see the best of the city on a full-on day tour.

 Some of the notable points of interest are the Nasrid Palaces (don’t miss the Patio de los Leones courtyard), Medina, Alcazar and Generalife Palace.

 Prebook now: Day Trip To Granada and Alhambra Tour

 Jerez & Cadiz – The quaint old town of Cadiz is certainly worth a visit, spend the morning wandering about the pretty cobbled streets, and marvel at the enormous Cathedral before hitting the beach in the afternoon.

 Nearby Jerez is known for its sherry production, it would be almost rude not to visit this town and sample some while you’re in the region!